How to Organize a Pantry Closet — Step-by-Step Guide

 What is the easiest way to organize a pantry?

-Empty → declutter → 6–8 simple zones → clear airtight containers → label everything.
+Empty, declutter, create 6 to 8 simple zones, add clear airtight containers, label everything.
 One weekend, done forever.

 How do I organize a small pantry on a budget?

-Declutter hard first, use whatever bins you already own then replace one zone at a time with Shazo containers.
+Declutter hard first, use whatever bins you already own, then replace one zone at a time with airtight containers.
+No need to buy everything at once.

 What containers are best for pantry storage?